 Adventure + Unique Experiences

 Did you know Las Vegas is a world-class climbing destination?
-If you prefer indoor climbing or it’s been raining outside (don’t climb wet sandstone for at least 48 hours), come say hi to us at the best bouldering gym in Vegas.
+If you prefer indoor climbing or it’s been raining outside (don’t climb wet sandstone for at least 48 hours), check out our guide to the Best Las Vegas Climbing Gyms.

 (MGM Grand, The Strip) Takes golf to the next level with drinks, lights, and music.
 It’s more for socializing over serious golf.